Private fieldsHolds the actual parameters of the Mistake.

 Info: If the given array is empty, all additional categories are removed, but the first category is kept.

-if the categories were set successfully
+true if the categories were set successfully

 the new categories for this Mistake